microsoft/vscode-cmake-tools/docs/building.rst

 Build Flags
 ===========

-CMake Tools builds using the ``--build`` flag to CMake.
+CMake Tools builds by passing the ``--build`` flag to CMake.
 This flag is used as a generator-agnostic build invocation tool.
 CMake tools also passes ``--config <build-type>`` based on the current build type from the active :ref:`variant <variants>`.
 This instructs multi-conf build tools on what configuration they should build.